Repeating Fast Radio Bursts from Collapses of the Crust of a Strange Star

 Let's consider a sparking gap with a thickness of $H$ above the polar cap of the SS magnetosphere.
-The condtion that curvature radiation photons produce a pair in the gap is (\citealt{Ruderman75}) \footnote{ In the original formulation (Equation (21) in \citealt{Ruderman75}), the term of $\frac{B_{\perp}}{B_q}$ is used rather than $\frac{B_{\rm SS}}{B_q}$ in the left side of the equality, where $B_{\perp} \sim H \times B_{\rm SS} / R_{\rm SS}$ is the perpendicular (to the diretion of propagation for the photon) component of the surface magnetic field.
-However, in relevant calculations and later literatures, it has been widely assumed that the typical radius of curvature of the magnetic field lines very near the pulsar surface is roughly $R_{\rm SS}$, i.e., higher multipole components contribute most strongly near the surface rather than dipolar.
+The condition that curvature radiation photons produce a pair in the gap is\cite{f3} \footnote{ In the original formulation\cite{f3}, the term of $B_{\perp}/B_q$ is used rather than $B_{\rm SS}/B_q$ in the left side of the equality, where $B_{\perp} \sim B_{\rm SS} H / R_{\rm SS}$ is the perpendicular (to the direction of propagation for the photon) component of the surface magnetic field.
+However, in relevant calculations and later literature, it has been widely assumed that the typical radius of curvature of the magnetic field lines very near the pulsar surface is roughly $R_{\rm SS}$, i.e., higher multipole components contribute most strongly near the surface rather than dipolar.
 Thus in order to maintain the self-consistency, it is reasonable to take $B_{\perp} \simeq B_{\rm SS}$.}